cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

 ![image alt text](ec2/image_30.png)

-On the pop-up dialog, assign "cf" to the Name, “cf Security Group” to the Description, and leave “No VPC” selected in the dropdown menu.
+On the pop-up dialog, assign "cf" to the Name, "cf Security Group" to the Description, and leave "No VPC" selected in the dropdown menu.
  Click **Yes, Create** to confirm.

 ![image alt text](ec2/image_31.png)

 ### Open Ports for the new Security Group

-The original documentation was borrowed from [here](https://github.com/cloudfoundry-community/bosh-cloudfoundry/blob/master/tutorials/build-your-own-heroku-with-cloudfoundry.md).
-See below for a summary.

-Visit the [AWS Console for Security Groups](https://www.google.com/url?q=https%3A%2F%2Fconsole.aws.amazon.com%2Fec2%2Fhome%3Fregion%3Dus-east-1%23s%3DSecurityGroups&sa=D&sntz=1&usg=AFQjCNGEowcsPVCqMAhuqS27xnaVuvKiIg) and click **Create Security Group**.
+Open the [AWS Console for Security Groups](https://www.google.com/url?q=https%3A%2F%2Fconsole.aws.amazon.com%2Fec2%2Fhome%3Fregion%3Dus-east-1%23s%3DSecurityGroups&sa=D&sntz=1&usg=AFQjCNGEowcsPVCqMAhuqS27xnaVuvKiIg) and click **Create Security Group**.

 Click **Create Security Group** and create the group with the name "cf".